 It is surprising the number of people moving to Spain who expect the Spanish to speak English.
 Most don't.
 If you are living in the coastal regions, where there are many tourists, there is a good chance that they will, or at least they will have a go, quite often because their livelihood relies on it.
 But that doesn't alter the fact that you will be living in Spain and you should attempt to learn Spanish, if only for your own benefit.
 You will need to speak some Spanish, if only a basic smattering, when you visit doctors, hospital, banks, solicitors, etc., unless you prefer to employ the services of an interpreter.
-All local, legal and documents from electricity and telephone companies, etc., will be in Spanish, although you may find a few companies, such as insurance companies, which provide polices in English.
+All local, legal and documents from electricity and telephone companies, etc., will be in Spanish, although you may find a few companies, such as insurance companies which cater for ex-pats, which provide polices in English.

 Most towns and cities where a reasonable number of foreigners have settled, offer courses in Spanish.
 Sometimes these are organised by the local council, a local business or even private individuals.
 Often the local council courses are free of charge, while others make a small charge.
 Check your local papers for what is available.

 Another method of learning Spanish is via the Internet.
 There are many sites offering on-line courses or selling programs that teach you at your own speed.
 Computer software is another way of learning Spanish.